patrashu/Efficient_3DCNN/README.md

 There are several augmentation techniques available.
 Please check spatial_transforms.py and temporal_transforms.py for the details of the augmentation methods.

-### Calculating Video Accuracy

-In order to calculate viceo accuracy, you should first run the models with '--test' mode in order to create 'val.json'.
-Then, you need to run 'video_accuracy.py' in utils folder to calculate video accuracies.

 ### Calculating FLOPs

 In order to calculate FLOPs, run the file 'calculate_FLOP.py'.
 You need to fist uncomment the desired model in the file.